smart-on-fhir/cumulus-library-data-metrics/README.md

 - `q_ref_target_pop` complies with US Core v1 (can be run on partial extracts)
 - `q_ref_target_valid` complies with US Core v1 (only on full extracts or data lake)
 - `q_valid_us_core_v4`
-  - Only for resources where the US Core profiles cover 100% of rows/use-cases
-  - And for each Observation + US-Core-Category slice as their own little resource fiefdoms
   - numerator: resources that don't have all mandatory bits of any profile

 ### Table stakes characterization: